Wednesday, May 07, 2008

 The denouement will shock and surprise the viewer.

-Watch the trailer at Link TV
+Read about it at Link TV

 This is the award-winning feature debut by one of Africa's most talented female directors, Fanta Régina Nacro, who shaped this plot after the real and factual fate of her own uncle.